xC0dex/APIWeaver/README.md

 ```

 That's it.
 You now have a fully functional Swagger UI in your application.
 The UI can be accessed by navigating to `/swagger` in your browser 🥳.
 A more detailed guide with more use cases can be found here.

+## Currently supported features

+- Fully functional and configurable Swagger UI (with dark mode 🌙)
+- OpenAPI 3.0 generation
+- Document generation based on minimal APIs
+- .NET 6, 7 and 8 including required members, nullable types and latest validation attributes

+## Roadmap

+- Support for controller based APIs (https://github.com/xC0dex/APIWeaver/issues/27)
+- Full `System.Text.Json` support (https://github.com/xC0dex/APIWeaver/milestone/1)
+- Security definitions for OpenAPI documents
+- API client generation based on the generated OpenAPI document
+- ... and many more

+## Work in progress

+This project is currently under **active development**, with ongoing improvements, new features and potential API changes.
+If you have any feedback, feature requests or issues, please feel free to open an issue or a pull request.

 ## Contribution and Collaboration